curioustorvald/tsvm/Videotron2K.md

 ### Flow Control

 * perform scenename : gosub into the scenename
+* jumpto label_name : goto the label name.
+JUMPTO only works when the label is within the same scope.
 * next : advance a frame counter (frm) and sleeps until it is time to draw next frame
+* loop : will jump to the beginning of the current scope (scene). @-padded line will NOT be executed.
+The opposite of EXIT
 * exit : terminates current scene.
-System will error out if this command is used outside of a scene
+System will error out if this command is used outside of a scene.
+The opposite of LOOP
 * exeunt : completely terminates the program

 ### Drawing

 NOTE: Any drawing command will clobber internal memory starting from address zero.

-* fillin byte y x-start y-end-exclusive : fills entire scanline of `y` from the horizontal position `x-start` through `y-end-exclusive` MINUS ONE. final (px,py) will be (scanline,x-end-exclusive)
+* fillin byte y x-start y-end-exclusive : fills entire scanline of `y` with `byte` from the horizontal position `x-start` through
+                                          `y-end-exclusive` MINUS ONE. final (px,py) will be (scanline,x-end-exclusive)
-* plot byte... : writes bytes into the framebuffer
+* plot byte... : writes bytes into the framebuffer.
+The `px` register will auto-increment but `py` won't!
 * fillscr byte : fills entire screen with a given byte
 * goto x y : writes `x` to px and `y` to py (use `mov px <something>` to write to px/py only)
 * border r g b : sets border colour